Adobe-Consulting-Services/adobe-consulting-services.github.io/_acs-aem-commons/features/contentsync/index.md

 - CRX Package Manager requires escalated access, which is not always possible, especially in production environments
 - Installing a package resets the version history.
 - There are challenges to set up incremental updates.

-### What can I sync?
-In general - any content resources, like
-- Pages
-- Assets
-- Experience Fragments
-- Content Fragments
-- Tags

 ### How does Content Sync Work?
 Content Sync uses JSON Export/Import between Sling GET/POST servlets.
 The tool fetches a catalog of resources from the source instance, e.g.